 Legislative Report.
-The Director of DEQ by December 1 each year shall report to the Legislature the Assurance Account activities and make recommendations for any revisions to the tax rate in order to maintain an average Assurance Account balance of \$36,000,000 [A.R.S. § 49-1051D].
+By December 15 each year, the Director of DEQ shall report to the Legislature the Assurance Account activities and make recommendations for any revisions to the tax rate [A.R.S. § 49-1031A].

 Reimbursable Costs.
 The Assurance Account may be used to reimburse costs of corrective actions incurred in soil and groundwater remediation.
 Effective July 1, 1996, groundwater and soil remediation coverage ceilings were raised to \$1,000,000 from \$225,000 for those persons with a \$25,000 deductible policy [A.R.S. § 49-1054].